 - After chilling, cut up the tofu as desired for easy storage.

-- Eat cold, heated up, fried, or however you like!
+- Eat cold, heated up or however you like!
+Try them coated and fried like in these Burmese Tofu Crispy Dippers!
 Enjoy!

 - Do not pour the chickpea mixture into the water/stock before it comes to a rolling boil.
 It MUST be hot enough in order for your tofu to set properly afterwards.
 If you have a gas stove, the residual heat may not be enough.
 In that case, turn the heat to very low instead of turning it off after adding the chickpea mixture.